Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 When writing JS you'll callbacks everywhere.
 Here are a few JS examples:

-`setTimeout` takes a callback and invokes it a number of milliseconds in teh future.
+`setTimeout` takes a callback and invokes it a number of milliseconds in the future.
 This callback takes no parameters.

 ```JS
 // Set time out takes a callback it will